nilliams/provider.js/README.md

 Your provider can return object instances (to act like a factory), references (i.e. `$.ajax` vs `$.mockjax`), or values.
 Whatever you want to inject.

+### Why?

 Why would I do this?

+ * Allows easy substitution of dependencies in testing.
+ * Dependencies are made explicit in the constructor.
  * Keep your object construction code out of your main business logic, i.e. not inside your actual Views, Models or Collections.
- * Allows easy substitution of dependencies in testing.
- * Dependencies are made explicit in the constructor, useful in testing.
- * Often eases polymorphism.
+ * Combined with Polymorphism, this can push a lot of conditional logic out of your business logic and into your factories/providers.
- * And (similarly) the NullObject pattern - eliminate null-checks from your business logic, e.g. simply inject one of `User` or `Guest` rather than repeatedly checking `isLoggedIn`.
+ * And (similarly) the NullObject pattern - eliminate null-checks from your business logic, e.g. simply inject one of `User` or `Guest` and call the same methods on both, rather than checking `isLoggedIn` all over the place.

 Rephrase, this keeps your Views, Models & Collections:

  * free of object construction code (i.e. no `new`-ing of objects)
- * free from being tied to any particular implementation of the injected service/object. e.g. should a `View` need to know how to create a `$dialog` or `$spinner`.
-No, it just gets handed one that works.
+ * free from being tied to any particular implementation of the injected service/object. e.g. rather than a `View` needing to know how to create a `$dialog` or `$spinner`, it just gets handed one that works.

 Pondering
 ---------